-Prerequisites: ENGL 1, BIOSC 5, BIOSC 6, BIOSC 14 with grades of "C" or better; current CPR; current malpractice insurance; current physical exam and immunizations; authorization to enter RN program.
-Introduces concepts and skills necessary in the care of clients with medical-surgical problems common to the young, middle-aged, and elderly adult.
-Critical thinking skills are developed in the application of the concepts of homeostasis, communication, growth and development, and the nursing process.
-Theory, principles and techniques learned in the classroom are applied in the hospital setting.
-Three hours lecture, nine hours lab.
+Prerequisites: ENGL 1, BIOSC 5, BIOSC 6, BIOSC 14 with grades of "C" or better; current CPR; current Malpractice insurance; current physical exam and immunizations; authorization to enter RN program.
+Course Advisories: SCC minimum English and math standards.
+Introduces the principles of nursing to meet needs common to all individuals.
+Utilizing the concept of homeostasis and communications theory, the student will study stressors affecting the client's position on the wellness-illness continuum.
+The nursing process will be introduced and utilized at the beginning level.
+The basis of the nurse-client relationship will be explored.
+Clinical assignments and self-study modules will be offered concurrently with theory.
+Three hours lecture, nine hours lab (8 week course).